neil-ca/Trillo/README.md

-# Trillo
+# Trillo is a page web about hotels
-I'am learning flexbox with a page web about hotels
+I'am learning flexbox